BuluBoxSoftware/BuluBoxSoftware/GNC/Printing_Manuel.md

 <h1 align="center"> Printing GNC Labels</h1>

- Bulu uses the zebra printers to print GNC labes.
-All zebra printers use a Programming Language called (ZPL) which is a command based language used by the printers as instructions to create the images printed on the labels.
+ Bulu uses the zebra printing tecnology to print GNC labels.
+All zebra printers use a Programming Language called (ZPL), which is a command based language used by the printers as instructions to create the images printed on the labels.

  A unique URL is given to each printing machine: